SEED ALLIANCE

 SEED pilot communities will outpace comparable Oklahoma communities on household formation, workforce participation, and educational attainment within a generation.

-When mediating institutions (schools, employers, faith communities, civic associations) are deliberately aligned around family formation and human flourishing rather than operating in institutional silos, communities produce measurably better outcomes.
+When mediating institutions (schools, employers, faith communities, civic associations) are deliberately aligned around family formation and human flourishing, communities produce measurably better outcomes.
+Institutional silos produce measurably worse ones.

 Aligned communities generate higher rates of household stability, workforce participation among young parents, and intergenerational economic mobility than comparable communities where those systems operate independently.